jnathanh/go-generate-cli/readme.md

 # outputs "hello John"
 ```

+## Design Goals
+- 1:1 translation of intent from function source code to cli usage
+    - function parameters = cli flags & arguments
+    - function return values = stdout content or auto-handled error messaging (stderr)
+    - code comments normally used to clarify code usage is also used for cli documentation (not implemented)
+    - 1st io.Reader func param interpreted as stdin
+    - instead of having to ask "how do I implement X behavior in a CLI library?" ask "how would I do this for a normal go function?"
+- Don't use struct field tags to define cli behavior
+- Precise control over what go code is interpreted as a CLI (currently via go generate directive comment)

 ## Learnings and next steps

 - It's possible to auto-create a CLI with a function as a template.